wilskk/statify/frontend/components/Modals/Edit/hooks/README.md

 # `useEditMenuActions` Hook

-## Overview
+## 1. Overview

 The `useEditMenuActions` hook is a centralized handler for all edit-related actions performed on the main data grid (a Handsontable instance).
 It provides a single function, `handleAction`, which takes an `EditMenuActionType` and executes the corresponding logic.

 This hook is designed to abstract the complexities of interacting with the Handsontable instance and our application's state management (Zustand stores), ensuring that all edits are handled consistently and reliably.

-## Purpose

--   **Centralized Logic:** Consolidates all edit actions (e.g., cut, copy, paste, insert row/column) into a single, manageable location.
--   **State Synchronization:** Ensures that actions that modify the grid's structure (like adding rows or columns) are correctly propagated through our state management stores (`useDataStore`, `useVariableStore`), preventing state inconsistencies.
+It consolidates all edit actions (e.g., cut, copy, paste, insert row/column) into a single, manageable location and ensures that actions modifying the grid's structure are correctly propagated through our state management stores.
--   **Abstraction:** Simplifies UI components by hiding the implementation details of Handsontable plugins and state management calls.

-## Actions Handled

-The `handleAction` function accepts the following `EditMenuActionType` values:

--   `Undo`
--   `Redo`
--   `Cut`
--   `Copy`
--   `CopyWithVariableNames`
--   `CopyWithVariableLabels`
--   `Paste`
--   `PasteVariables`
--   `PasteWithVariableNames`
--   `Clear`
--   `InsertVariable`
--   `InsertCases`
+## 2. Architecture and Data Flow

+The hook serves as a crucial intermediary between UI components (like the main "Edit" menu) and the underlying data layer, which consists of the Handsontable grid and Zustand state stores.

-## Dependencies
+### Dependencies

 This hook is tightly coupled with the following Zustand stores: